Nadeeshan96/nadeeshan96.github.io/_pages/cv.md

 higher accuracy.
 Ultimately ESP32’s location could be displayed in real-time in Node-RED and in an Android mobile application. [[report]](https://drive.google.com/file/d/1qZMKPedrl6F3G2sIx3FVX-d4j3eXiBvl/view)

-__Design of a mobile app to detect types of medicine using Deep Learning and Android Studio__
+__Design of a Mobile App to Detect Types of Medicine using Deep Learning and Android Studio__
 * Used Transfer Learning to retrain the MobileNet Convolutional Neural Network and used TensorFlow Lite to deploy it in the mobile phone.
 Presented to the Brainstorm 2018 competition and got a merit award.